maniospas/SocialGraphMining/README.md

 miner.registerMiner(pprMiner.getName(), pprMiner);
 ```

-In this

-While mining takes place, current estimation of smoothed class scores can be retrieved with `miner.getSmoothedPersonalization();`.
+While mining takes place, current estimation of smoothed class scores in the current context can be retrieved with
+`miner.getSmoothedPersonalization(miner.getContextualEgoNetwork().getCurrentContext());`.
-This returns a vector with equal size to the personalization vector.
+This returns a vector with equal size to the personalization vector for the current context of the contextual ego network.
+In principle, smoothing outcome is context-aware and thus different results would be obtained for different contexts.

+:bulb: To obtain a renormalized version of smoothed classed scores, with minimum zero and which sum to 1, use the method
+`miner.getNormalizedSmoothedPersonalization(miner.getContextualEgoNetwork().getCurrentContext());`.

+Smoothed personalizations are different per context